-Denton 1000 Land, LP (Petitioner) filed a petition for creation of Denton County Municipal Utility District No. 12 (District) pursuant to Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code (TWC), 30 Texas Administrative Code (TAC) Chapter 293, and the procedural rules of the TCEQ.
-The application was declared administratively complete on June 29, 2022.
-On November 6, 2022, Notice of District Petition was published.
+TCCI Range-Mead 2021, LLC and Hines Acquisitions, LLC (Petitioners) filed a petition for creation of Madera Municipal Utility District No. 1 of Denton County (District) pursuant to Article XVI, Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code (TWC), 30 Texas Administrative Code (TAC) Chapter 293, and the procedural rules of the TCEQ.
+The application was declared administratively complete on January 18, 2023.
+On March 4, 2023, Notice of District Petition was published.

-According to the notice, the proposed District would contain approximately 1,018.429 acres located within Denton County and all of the land within the proposed District is within the extraterritorial jurisdiction of the City of Denton.
-The petition states that the Petitioner holds title to a majority in value of the land to be included in the proposed District and there are no lienholders on the property to be included in the proposed District.
-The petition further states that, if approved, the proposed District will: (1) construct, maintain, and operate a waterworks system, including the purchase and sale of water for domestic and commercial purposes; (2) construct, maintain, and operate a sanitary sewer, treatment, and disposal system for domestic and commercial purposes; (3) construct, install, maintain, purchase, and operate drainage and roadway facilities and improvements; and (4) construct, install, maintain, purchase, and operate facilities, systems, plants, and enterprises of such additional facilities as shall be consonant with all of the purposes for which the proposed District is created.
-The comment and contested case hearing request periods ended on December 6, 2022.
+According to the notice, the proposed District would contain approximately 539.203 acres located within Denton County, and all of the land within the proposed District is within the extraterritorial jurisdiction (ETJ) of the City of Justin.
+The petition further states that, if approved, the proposed District will: (1) purchase, construct, acquire, maintain, own, operate, repair, improve, and extend a waterworks and sanitary sewer system for residential and commercial purposes; (2) construct, acquire, improve, extend, maintain, and operate works, improvements, facilities, plants, equipment, and appliances helpful or necessary to provide more adequate drainage for the proposed District; (3) control, abate, and amend local storm waters or other harmful excesses of waters; and (4) purchase, construct, acquire, improve, maintain, and operate such additional facilities, systems, plants, and enterprises, and road facilities as shall be consonant with all of the purposes for which the proposed District is created.
+The comment and contested case hearing request periods ended on April 3, 2023.
+The Commission received timely comments and a hearing request from the City.

 II.
-APPLICABLE LAW
+Applicable Law

-A municipal utility district (MUD or a district) may be created under and subject to the authority, conditions, and restrictions of Article XVI, Section 59, of the Texas Constitution, TWC § 54.011.
+A municipal utility district (MUD or a district) may be created under and subject to the authority, conditions, and restrictions of Article XVI, Section 59, of the Texas Constitution, and TWC § 54.011.
 Chapters 49 and 54 of the TWC and the Commission's administrative rules found at Title 30, Chapter 293, of the TAC govern petitions to create a MUD.
 A district shall be created for the following purposes: